Aaron-Razon/Data221/README.md

 _Function that sorts a list of random numbers between 0 and 1.
 Then, finds all indices where the list value is greater than or equal to a random target value x_

 ## Question 5
-_Function that compares the area of 2 circles given their radii_
+_Function that compares the area of 2 circles given their radii.
+Returns the percentage of the larger circle’s area that can be covered by the smaller circle._

 ## Question 6
 _Function that receives a list of numbers and returns a dictionary for distribution analysis_